navcoin/navcoin-core/qa/rpc-tests/dao/test-plan.md

 - Create a proposal
 - Do not cast any votes
 - End the full round of voting cycles
+- Submit a payment request
-- Check payment request is rejected
+- Check payment request does not exist

 ### Scenario 005